 However, now, the teaching methodologies are more inclusive.
 Now the teachers have an answer to all possible pullback factors that could come in the way of learning.

 Ashvini Ji says, “All my students are very busy.
 So I guide them in planning their home practice sessions in such a manner that it helps them to manage their time efficiently while honing their vocal skills at the same time.”

 Ashvini Ji shares, “I tell them how they should manage their time for daily practice.
 If you think logically and plan your practice sessions with proper awareness, you are sure to progress steadily.”

-She continues, “Instead of practicing any concept - be it the ‘paltas’ or anything else mindlessly, you should focus on what is the thought behind your practice.
+She continues, “Instead of practicing any concept mindlessly - be it the ‘paltas’ or anything else, you should focus on what is the thought behind your practice.
 You should understand what exactly you should listen to and rectify.
 The end result should be in your mind.
 Then ‘paltas’ are not the only segment that you need to practice.
 There are several other practices.
 So you should divide your days accordingly.
 Pick two concepts every day but do it well.
 The emphasis should be on quality practice rather than quantity.”

 “Nowadays, no one has time to practice for long hours.
 Assess and plan your time wisely.
 And work on your weaknesses,” she concludes.

 Can middle-aged people take up Hindustani classical music as a hobby?